karthik-pj/careflow_setup/replit.md

 ## Setup Steps
 1. Add a building with floor plans
-2. Configure Moko BLE gateways with their positions on floor plans
+2. Configure Careflow BLE gateways with their positions on floor plans
 3. Register BLE beacons to track
 4. Configure MQTT broker connection (set password in Secrets tab)
 5. Start signal processor and begin live tracking